ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 As with *protocol.txt*, a *run-order.txt* file is already made for you.
 Download that file, and put it where *README.txt* says::

-  $ curl https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831101_confba02_run-order.txt > prototype/copy/run-order.txt
+  $ curl -k https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831101_confba02_run-order.txt > prototype/copy/run-order.txt

 Open this new *run-order.txt* to see what it's like now::